tpascarella/sr50/docs/investing/cryptocurrency.md

 >Video recommendations included below.
 - Create an account with [Coinbase](https://www.coinbase.com/) or [Gemini](https://www.gemini.com/) and buy Bitcoin and Ethereum.
 - Buy a [Ledger Nano X](https://shop.ledger.com/pages/ledger-nano-x) hardware wallet to store Bitcoin.
+- Transfer your coins off of an exchange onto your hardware wallet.
+- Buy a faraday bag to keep your wallet secure from wireless attacks.
 - Create accounts with [Argent](https://www.argent.xyz/) and [Metamask](https://metamask.io/) to use Ethereum in open finance.
 - Dollar cost average your crypto investments over a long period of time.